UNION ALL operator in

 and you want to list all employees and contractors.

-SELECT name, salary FROM contractors;
+SELECT name, salary FROM employeesUNION ALLSELECT name, salary FROM contractors;

 This will return all rows from both the employees